Frequently asked questions about the DWD/WI Logon Management System for accessing WC protected web sites

-No, it does not.
-The State of Wisconsin, Department of Administration and the Division of Worker's Compensation are accomplishing all programming changes on our end.
-All that you need to do is have your Security Administrator set up his or her DWD\Wisconsin Logon account, activate the Security Administrator account (employing the one-time use activation key contained in Insurance Letter number 444), identify your Report Users, have them set up their DWD\Wisconsin Logon accounts, have them request access to the WC protected web sites from the Security Administrator and then either grant or deny such access.
+No it does not.
+All that you need to do is have your Security Administrator set up his or her DWD\Wisconsin Logon account, activate the Security Administrator account (Security Administrator keys can be obtained by calling 608-266-1340), identify your Report Users, have them set up their DWD\Wisconsin Logon accounts, have them request access to the WC protected web sites from the Security Administrator and then the Security Administrator either grants or denies such access.

 It is a personal Logon Account (maintained by the Department of Workforce Development) that allows you to do secure business over the Internet with DWD.
-You must set up such an account in order to be able to access WC protected web sites (i.e. the assessment reports, performance indicators and the pending reports).
+You must set up such an account in order to be able to access WC protected web sites (i.e. the assessment reports, performance indicators, annual surcharge reports and the pending reports).

 This is someone in your company who will be granting people access to your company's WC protected web sites.
 The Security Administrator can also revoke access to these web sites at any time.

 This is someone, either at your company or a Third Party Administrator/Claim Handling Office, who has a business need (such as claims processing) to access your company's WC protected web sites.

 For the Security Administrator it is a unique alpha-numeric string of characters that is necessary to set up and designate the Security Administrator's account for accessing WC protected web sites as well as allowing the ability to generating report users keys.

 For a Report User it is a unique alpha-numeric string of characters generated by the Security Administrator, communicated to the Report User and then used by the latter to activate his or her access rights to the WC protected web sites for the company employing the Security Administrator.

 No, you only need to set up one WI Login Account.